nexageapps/AI/README.md

 This repository provides a **structured, hands-on learning path** to deeply understand Artificial Intelligence concepts - from basic arithmetic operations to building complete language models.
 Each lesson builds progressively on previous concepts with clear explanations, visualizations, and practical implementations that you can run immediately.

 **Specifically designed to help Master of Artificial Intelligence (MAI) students at the University of Auckland** succeed in their coursework by providing practical implementations that complement theoretical lectures.
-The content directly aligns with core MAI courses including COMPSCI 713, 714, 761, 762, 703, and COMPSYS 721.
+The content directly aligns with core University of Auckland MAI courses including COMPSCI 713, 714, 761, 762, 703, and COMPSYS 721.

 ## Table of Contents